Flu Prevention and Treatment Tips

 The folowing page has some basic steps that can help protect you against the flu, and help lower your risk of complications if you do get it.

 What to Do If You Get the Flu

-Stay Home If you think you might have the flu, stay home until it’s been seven days since your symptoms began, or until you’ve been symptom-free for 24 hours -- whichever is longer.
-This will keep you from infecting others and spreading the virus further. in fact, until you’re free of symptoms, you should avoid travel -- unless you need to make a trip to a healthcare provider.
+Stay home If you think you might have the flu, stay home until it’s been seven days since your symptoms began, or until you’ve been symptom-free for 24 hours.
+Doing this will keep you from spreading the virus further.

-Catch Up on Some Much Needed R&R As your body fights off the flu it is best to get enough sleep and to drink plenty of fluids.
+Get some much needed rest To help your body fight the flu, get enough sleep and drink plenty of fluids.
 Juice, water, and soup are great ways to stay hydrated.
 But avoid caffeinated drinks, which won’t hydrate you as well.

-Make Yourself as Comfortable as Possible You might be cold one minute and hot the next, and wearing several layers — like a T-shirt, sweatshirt, and robe — makes it easy to add or remove clothes as needed.
+Make yourself as comfortable as possible Because you might be cold one minute and hot the next, wear layers so you can easily add or remove clothes as needed.

-Look Out For Emergency Warning Signs Call your doctor or go to the emergency room immediately if you have any of these symptoms:
+Look out for emergency warning signs Call your healthcare provider or go to the emergency room immediately if you have any of these symptoms: